 5 Step Decision-Making Process for Build vs Buy Software

 In the business world, time is money.
 Companies need software to save time on tasks that can be automated, such as data entry, accounting, and customer relationship management.
-In addition, software solution can help companies keep track of their inventory, customers, and sales.
+In addition, software solutions can help companies keep track of their inventory, customers, and sales.
 By using software, businesses can operate more efficiently and effectively.

 • To save time on tasks that can be automated